30 April 2023

-In summary, there were few places to hide in what was a difficult month for markets to navigate.
-The Fund posted a return of -2.36% for April, marginally underperforming the sector average return of -1.97%.
+The Fund posted a return of -0.59% for April, underperforming the sector average return of 0.45%.

 This article is for information purposes only and should not be construed as advice.
 We strongly suggest you seek independent financial advice prior to taking any course of action.

 The value of this investment can fall as well as rise and investors may get back less than they originally invested.
 Past performance is not necessarily a guide to future performance.

 The Fund is suitable for investors who are seeking to achieve long term capital growth.